phalcon-orphanage/docs/en/reference/dispatching.rst

         return $dispatcher;
     });

-Instantiated controllers act automatically as listeners for dispatch events, so you can implement methods as callbacks:
+A instantiated controller automatically acts as a listener for dispatch events, so you can implement methods as callbacks:

 .. code-block:: php